jigneshp24/ChatBot-DialogFlow/README.md

 Git clone current repository in to your machine

-Run -- npm install in to the clone repository
+Run "npm install" in to the clone repository

-Run node app.js
+Run "node app.js" in the cloned repository

-Run Bot emulator
+Open Bot emulator

 Provide http://localhost:7008/api/messages URI in the emulator (Leave Microsoft App Id and Password empry)

+Your chatbot should be running at this point

 Prerequisite:
 You must have node installed on your machine